CD3/TemplateRenderer/README.md

-# TemplateRenderer
+# render-template

-`TemplateRenderer` provides a small python script named `render.py` that can render stand-alone template files using several different engines.
+`render-template` provides a small python script named `render.py` that can render stand-alone template files using several different engines.
 It is useful for creating simple templates to create configuration files, source code, READMEs, etc.

 ## Usage